 Visit the Goya Museum – The Artistic Son of Zaragoza

 In the home of Goya, it’s no wonder that art plays a central role in the city’s persona.
 The dedicated Goya Museum (housed within the 16th-century Renaissance building, Calle Espoz y Mina 25) showcases works from the 15th to 20th century, with rooms dedicated to Goya’s self-portraits and etchings – the only museum which has the entire six series on display.

 Eat Your Way Through Zaragoza

 Zaragoza is synonymous with gastronomic, cultural expression.
 Much like art, people reinvent old recipes and add modern twists to traditional establishments and food customs.
 So where’s the best place to eat in Zaragoza?

-Zaragoza’s restaurant and culinary establishments pride themselves on local produce.
-The love for tapas lines every corner and alley, such as the El Tubo district known for attracting the hungry crowds and Plaza de Santa Marta for café culture.
+Zaragoza’s restaurants and culinary establishments pride themselves on local produce.
+The love for tapas lines every corner and alley, such as the El Tubo district, known for attracting hungry crowds and Plaza de Santa Marta for café culture.

 Food Workshops in Zaragoza – The Art of Cuisine

 Mixing old and new with artistic flair is very much a part of the food scene in Zaragoza.
 Here’s where you can sample the best of tradition.